Quasi-Isometric Embeddings of Symmetric Spaces: Introduction

+The use of Lemma \ref{lemma:morse} leads to a short elegant proof in our context and also allows for significant simplification of the proofs of \cite{E,D}.
+To conclude the proof of Theorem \ref{rigidityThm} in the setting of symmetric spaces requires an additional input, namely the main result of \cite{KL2} which we use to conclude that the image of the quasi-isometric embedding, which is a union of isometrically embedded flats, is actually a sub-symmetric space.

-In section \ref{patterns} we classify all pattern embeddings among the classical root systems (note that $B_n$, $C_n$, and $BC_n$ all have the same pattern, which we will call $BC_n$).
-The conclusion is that these are all conformal except for some exceptional embeddings of $A_n$ into $BC_n$.
+We now state some corollaries of Theorem \ref{rigidityThm}.
+In section \ref{patterns} we classify all pattern embeddings (note that $B_n$, $C_n$, and $BC_n$ all have the same pattern, which we will call $BC_n$).
+The conclusion is that these are all conformal except for some exceptional embeddings of $A_n$ into $BC_n$ or $F_4$ and some exceptional embeddings of $A_2$ and $BC_2$ into $G_2$.

-\begin{corollary} Among equal rank, irreducible buildings or symmetric spaces with non-exceptional root systems all quasi-isometric embeddings are at bound distance from totally geodesic unless the domain is of type $A_n$ and the range of type $B_n$, $C_n$, or $BC_n$. \end{corollary}
+\begin{corollary} Among equal rank, irreducible buildings or symmetric spaces all quasi-isometric embeddings are at bound distance from totally geodesic unless the domain is of type $A_n$ and the range of type $B_n$, $C_n, BC_n$ or $F_4$ or unless the source is type $D_4$ and the range is type $A_4$ or unless the range is of type $G_2$. \end{corollary}

 As simple example of this is, for example, that all quasi-isometric embeddings of $SL_n(\R)$ into $SL_n(\C)$ (for $n>2$) are near isometric embeddings.
 As discussed in sections \ref{ANmaps} and \ref{patterns} our rigidity results and construction are close to complementary.
 See section \ref{Open} for a discussion of the few cases where neither applies.
 We also have an additional corollary concerning quasi-isometric embeddings with ``small constants".